Freakonomics (film)

-Freakonomics: The Movie is a 2010 American documentary film based on the 2005 book Freakonomics: A Rogue Economist Explores the Hidden Side of Everything by economist Steven D. Levitt and writer Stephen J. Dubner.
-The film premiered at the Tribeca Film Festival in April 2010 and had a theatrical release later in the year.
-On Rotten Tomatoes the film has an approval rating of 66% based on reviews from 64 critics.
+Freakonomics: The Movie is a 2010 American documentary film based on the 2005 nonfiction book Freakonomics: A Rogue Economist Explores the Hidden Side of Everything written by economist Steven D. Levitt and writer Stephen J. Dubner.
+The film premiered at the Tribeca Film Festival in April 2010, and had a theatrical release later that year.
+On Rotten Tomatoes, the film has an approval rating of 66% based on reviews from 64 critics.